88217593

 Somerset Level Crossing May Be Widened Following Approval of 145 New Homes

-In July, Network Rail submitted an application to Somerset Council requesting a reroute of a nearby public right of way to cross the level crossing, removing an unsignalled pedestrian path between the crossing and the tunnel.
-If approved, this diversion could be in place as early as summer 2026.
+In July, Network Rail submitted an application to Somerset Council proposing to reroute a public right of way to run over the level crossing.
+This change aims to eliminate an unsignalled pedestrian path between the crossing and the tunnel, enhancing safety and accessibility.

 SUBSCRIBE FOR UPDATES